Palito: Biography

 Palito was born in Calamba, Laguna, near the house of Dr. José Rizal (known as the Rizal Shrine).
 As a teenager in the 1950s, he took a job as a dishwasher in a restaurant called Alex Soda Fountain, located beside the Cine Odeon along Calle Azcarraga (now C.M.
 Recto Avenue).
 The restaurant was frequented by movie stars, and he was discovered by Lauro Santiago of Santiago Productions.

 He was only 21 when he first discovered the world of stage acting.
 A student of Arellano University, he decided to choose acting over his studies around 1959.
 Palito started as an "extra" in the 1960 Prinsipe Amante movie, starring the then superstar Rogelio dela Rosa.
 One of his early movies was Pitong Zapata in 1965.
 His first non-extra role was that as a sidekick of Jun Aristorenas in the late 60s film Bingbong at Dodong.
 At first, he was cast in straight action films.
 But because of his thinness, he was groomed as a comedian.
 He would be seen regularly working with actors Fernando Poe Jr., Dolphy, Chiquito, Niño Muhlach, the comedy trio Tito, Vic and Joey.

-In the late 1970s, the decline of Philippine movies and emergence of "Bomba" films hurt Palito's career.
+In the late 1970s, the decline of Philippine films and emergence of "Bomba" films hurt Palito's career.
 The action and comedy films which Palito made were not being made as they used to.
 Those were the times when Palito lost many of his investments.

-In the 1980s, Palito played in Johnny Rambo Tango (1985), Rambuto (1986), No Blood, No Surrender (1985), James Bone Agent 001, and Kumander Kalansalay (1988).
+In the 1980s, Palito played in Johnny Rambo Tango (1985), Rambuto (1986), No Blood, No Surrender (1985), James Bone, Agent 001, and Kumander Kalansalay (1988).